chadland/chadland.github.io/temp.md

 ![alt text](http://www.sciweavers.org/download/Tex2Img_1484476979.jpg "Discrete notation")

-In machine learning applications the input is typically a multidimensional array (does not have to be) of data and the kernel/filter (w(t-a)) are typically an array of parameters that are learned by a ConvNet.
+In machine learning applications the input is typically a multidimensional array (does not have to be) of data and the kernel/filter (w(t-a)) are typically an array of parameters that are learned.
 The multidimensional arrays are usually called tensors.

 Typically, we convolute over more than one axis at the time (example a 2D image):